Clinical Experience Rotation

 Adult Specialty Services

 Each fellow will spend approximately 20% of their time in a specialty clinic in health psychology.
-In the past, the possible options have included UW Carbone Cancer Center, UW Health at The American Center Weight Management program and the Outpatient Health Psychology Clinic.
+In the past, the possible options have included UW Carbone Cancer Center, UW Pain Clinic and the Outpatient Health Psychology Clinic.
 Site availability and fellow interest will determine the rotation for each fellow.

-- Each fellow is supervised by at least two licensed psychologists.
+- Each fellow is supervised by at least two licensed psychologists throughout the year.

-- The Director of Postdoctoral Training oversees all supervision.
+- The Director of Postdoctoral Training oversees all training and supervision.
 Fellows receive a minimum of two hours of formal supervision per week.

-- Ongoing, informal supervision is available throughout every day.
+- Ongoing, informal supervision is available throughout every day, as there are always training faculty on site.

 - Fellows are formally evaluated on a quarterly basis using the Minnesota Supervisory Inventory from the QAI Systems.
 The fellowship program is overseen by the Director of Postdoctoral Training at UW Hospitals and Clinics, a full-time licensed staff psychologist whose responsibility it is to ensure that training needs are being met.